top of page

 Total Suspended Solids (TSSS)

-Two students (Aracely Cortes-Garcia and Alan Santiago) are helping to record rain amounts seen here and contaminant data seen here.
-These same students will also be helping with an outreach brochure to pass out to students/families at local high schools.
-They will be translating this information into both English and Spanish.
+Local students also helped to create the outreach brochure seen below.
+This will be passed out to students/families at local high schools and in their communities.
 This brochure will inform families how they can help reduce the contaminants entering stormwater at their homes.
 Good work Alan and Aracely!

 What is stormwater?

-Water following a rain or snow storm that does not infiltrate the surface.
+Water following a rain or snow storm that does not sink into the ground.

 What pollutants are found in stormwater?